 This chapter summarizes the financial challenges that the University has faced through the 2012-13 fiscal year.
 Revenue and expenditure data show changes in both the amounts generated (or expended) over time and their distribution across areas.
 Trends in private support are shown.

-Totaling $23 billion in 2011-12, the University's revenues fund its core mission activities, as well as a wide range of support activities, including teaching hospitals, the Lawrence Berkeley National Laboratory, UC Extension, housing and dining services, and other functions.
+Totaling $24 billion in 2012-13, the University's revenues fund its core mission and a wide range of support activities, including teaching hospitals, the Lawrence Berkeley National Laboratory, UC Extension, and housing and dining services.

-Prior to 2010-11, state funding was the largest single source of support for the education function at the University.
-Over the past ten years, state educational appropriations have fallen over $1 billion in inflation-adjusted dollars despite the fact that UC has added students over this period.
-As a consequence, state educational appropriations constituted only 9 percent of UC's operating budget in 2011-12 compared to 23 percent in 2001-02.
-Since 2007-08, the State has cut UC's budget by $900 million, including $750 million in 2011-12 alone.
+Prior to 2010-11, state funding was the largest single source of support for the education function of the University.
+Over the past ten years, state educational appropriations have fallen more than $1 billion in inflation-adjusted dollars despite UC's enrollment growth.
+State educational appropriations constituted only 9 percent of UC's operating budget in 2012-13 compared to 23 percent in 2001-02.

 To help mitigate declines in state funding, the University has sought to increase revenues from other sources, such as student tuition and fees, federal indirect cost recovery and private giving.
-The University has also moved aggressively to reduce operating costs.
-Chapter 13 identifies some of the cost savings the University has achieved.
-Yet even under the most optimistic assumptions, efficiency improvements and alternative revenue generation can offset only a portion of the budget shortfalls projected over the next few years.
+The University also has moved aggressively to reduce operating costs.
+Chapter 13 identifies some of these cost savings.
+Even under the most optimistic assumptions, however, efficiency improvements and alternative revenue generation can offset only a portion of the budget shortfalls projected over the next few years.

 For more information